-The key is to talk about a specific interaction, a specific person you’ve worked with who changed throughout the course of your help, or the tireless hours you’ve spent working on a project that eventually led to others being benefitted.
-Here is an example:
+The key is to talk about a specific interaction, a specific person you’ve worked with who changed throughout the course of your help, or the tireless hours you’ve spent working on a project that eventually led to others being benefited.

 This prompt is similar to the previous one (prompt D).
 What is it that captures your attention when scrolling through the news?
 What specific school assignment did you spend hours doing even though you didn’t have to, just because you were so passionate about the topic?

-Hopefully you have done something tangible related to this passion.
-Most extracurricular activities could tie back into a root passion, so it isn’t difficult to show how much you’re passionate about a subject through a school activity/outside work.
-However, true enthusiasm, or lack thereof, is easy to sense through writing—an admissions officer will know if you are truly passionate about a subject, or talking about it simply because it sounds impressive.
+Hopefully, you have done something tangible related to this passion.
+Most extracurricular activities could tie back to a root passion, so it isn’t difficult to show how much you’re passionate about a subject through a school activity/outside work.
+However, true enthusiasm, or lack thereof, is easy to sense through writing — an admissions officer will know if you are truly passionate about a subject, or talking about it simply because it sounds impressive.
 One way to refine your passion into a clear message, instead of rambling, is to focus on a specific moment or aspect of what you’re doing and explaining why it is so thrilling.
-Here is a quick example:

 In terms of the why part of the essay, make sure to mention the core values that drive you to do the work that you do.
 Whether it is your personal circumstances growing up, your ethnicity, a character trait, a family member, or your religion, don’t be afraid to let the admissions officers know what your grounding is.